amayjain/Bloodcells/README.md

-# Butterflies
+# Bloodcells

 Project Description:

-This project involves creating an image classification model for categorizing different species of butterflies by testing out different libraries and methods.
+This project involves creating an image classification model for categorizing different types of bloodcells by testing out different libraries and methods.

 Alara Balasaygun (Applied Math) - Having never worked with either image classification or neural networks, I am interested in the new scope and skills working on this project will provide in both areas.
 Gaining more experience with deep learning and putting into practice the libraries of tensorflow and pytorch is also important to me as I hope to further gain deep learning knowledge.
 In my Math 151a class that I’m currently taking, my TA has discussed his career path as a math graduate where he works heavily with graphics.
 While image classification isn’t quite that, I do find the relationship between math and imaging quite interesting and hope to further explore it here.
-As a nat geo lover, butterfly species classification is a fun task to focus on while putting the above into practice.
+As a vampire and biology lover, bloodcell type classification is a fun task to focus on while putting the above into practice.

 Miguel (Cognitive Science) - In 16A I really enjoyed working with machine learning, as well as our comprehensive project at the end of the quarter as I felt that it deepened my understanding of the subject.
 I hope to continue to develop my understanding through image classification and other machine learning techniques.
 I know that image classification is an important topic currently, and I hope that the skills I learn through these projects will be helpful in my future endeavors.